-The variable ebm1 contains the empirical Bayes predictions.
-In the next section, we will produce a graph of these predictions, together with maximum likelihood estimates and empirical Bayes modal predictions.
+The variable eb contains the empirical Bayes predictions.
+In the next section, we will produce a graph of these predictions, together with maximum "likelihood" estimates and empirical Bayes modal predictions.

-The posterior standard deviations produced by gllapred in the variable ebs1 represent the conditional standard deviations of the prediction errors, given the observed responses and treating the parameter estimates as known.
-The square of ebs1 is also the conditional mean squared error of the prediction, conditional on the observed responses.
+The posterior standard deviations produced by the reses() option of predict above and placed in the variable semean represent the conditional standard deviations of the prediction errors, given the observed responses and treating the parameter estimates as known.
+The square of semean is also the conditional mean squared error of the prediction, conditional on the observed responses.
 As in section 2.11.3, we refer to this standard error as the comparative standard error because it can be used to make inferences regarding the random effects of individual clusters and to compare clusters.

-We mentioned in section 2.11.3 that, for linear models, the posterior variance was the same as the unconditional mean squared error of prediction (MSEP).
+We mentioned in section 2.11.3 that, for linear models, the posterior variance is the same as the unconditional mean squared error of prediction (MSEP) or diagnostic standard error.
 However, this is not true for generalized linear mixed models not having an identity link, such as the random-intercept logistic model discussed here.

-There is also no longer an easy way to obtain the sampling standard deviation of the empirical Bayes predictions or diagnostic standard error (see section 2.11.3).
-The ustd option for standardized level-2 residuals therefore divides the empirical Bayes predictions by an approximation for this standard deviation, $\sqrt{\hat{\psi} - ebs1^2}$ (see Skrondal and Rabe-Hesketh [2004, 231-232] or Skrondal and Rabe-Hesketh [2009] for details).
+There is also no longer an easy way to obtain the MSEP or diagnostic standard error, but an approximate version can be obtained as the square root of the difference between the random-intercept variance estimate and the posterior variance estimate, here $\sqrt{\hat{\psi} - \text{semean}^2}$.
+(See Skrondal and Rabe-Hesketh [2004, 231-232] or Skrondal and Rabe-Hesketh [2009] for details).
+This approximation is used by gllamm with the ustd option to obtain empirical Bayes predictions divided by their approximate diagnostic standard errors.

-10.12.3 Empirical Bayes modal prediction
+10.11.3 Empirical Bayes modal prediction

 Instead of basing prediction of random effects on the mean of the posterior distribution, we can use the mode.
-Such empirical Bayes modal predictions are easy to obtain using the predict command with the reffects option after estimation using xtmelogit:
+Such empirical Bayes modal predictions are easy to obtain using the predict command with the reffects and ebmodes (for empirical Bayes modal) options:

 '''

-estimates restore xtmelogitpredict ebmodal, reffects
+. predict ebmodal, reffects ebmodes reses(semode) (calculating posterior modes of random effects)

 '''

-To see how the various methods compare, we now produce a graph of the empirical Bayes modal predictions (circles) and maximum likelihood estimates (triangles) versus the empirical Bayes predictions, connecting empirical Bayes modal predictions and maximum likelihood estimates with vertical lines.
+To see how the various methods compare, we now produce a graph of the empirical Bayes modal predictions (circles) and nonmissing maximum "likelihood" estimates (triangles) versus the empirical Bayes predictions, connecting empirical Bayes modal predictions and maximum "likelihood" estimates with vertical lines.

-''' . twoway (rspike mlest ebmodal ebm1 if visit==1) (scatter mlest ebm1 if visit==1, msize(small) msym(th) mcol(black)) (scatter ebmodal ebm1 if visit==1, msize(small) msym(oh) mcol(black)) (function y=x, range(ebm1) lpatt(solid)), xtitle(Empirical Bayes prediction) legend(order(2 "Maximum likelihood" 3 "Empirical Bayes modal")) '''
+''' . twoway (rspike mlest ebmodal eb if visit==1) (scatter mlest eb if visit==1, msize(small) msym(th) mcol(black)) (scatter ebmodal eb if visit==1, msize(small) msym(oh) mcol(black)) (function y=x, range(eb) lpatt(solid)), xtitle(Empirical Bayes prediction) legend(order(2 "Maximum likelihood" 3 "Empirical Bayes modal")) '''